vmanX8/portfolio-astro-Svelte/README.md

 ---

-## ♿ Accessibility & Reduced Motion
-- Focus rings, `aria-*` labels and roles are used across interactive elements (modals, buttons, links).
-- All animations respect `prefers-reduced-motion` (they stop animating and keep a static state).
-- Keyboard support: Escape closes modals, focusable buttons/links.

----

 ## 🔍 Troubleshooting & Common Gotchas
 - Missing icons / ENOENT: If you placed icons in `public/assets/projects/` and the app still attempts to fetch `/assets/projects/en/...`, update references in `src/lib/content/projects.ts` to the shared `/assets/projects/<id>.svg`. `SvgInline` tries to normalize legacy localized paths but it's best to use canonical shared paths.
 - SVG sizing: If an icon looks squashed, ensure the SVG has a `viewBox` attribute or uses explicit `width`/`height` so `SvgInline` can add a `viewBox` if required.
 - Logging: `SvgInline` will `console.warn` when it normalizes localized paths and `console.error` on load failures — check the browser console when troubleshooting icons.

----

-## 🤝 Contributing
-- Create an issue or PR describing the change.
-- Follow the pattern: small, focused PRs with clear commit messages.
-- Include screenshots or short GIFs for UI changes where helpful.

 ---